Focus and Scope

 Open access to peer-reviewed journal literature is the goal.
 Self-archiving (I.) and a new generation of open-access journals (II.) are the ways to attain this goal.
 They are not only direct and effective means to this end, they are within the reach of scholars themselves, immediately, and need not wait on changes brought about by markets or legislation.
 While we endorse the two strategies just outlined, we also encourage experimentation with further ways to make the transition from the present methods of dissemination to open access.
 Flexibility, experimentation, and adaptation to local circumstances are the best ways to assure that progress in diverse settings will be rapid, secure, and long-lived.

 The Open Society Institute, the foundation network founded by philanthropist George Soros, is committed to providing initial help and funding to realize this goal.
 It will use its resources and influence to extend and promote institutional self-archiving, to launch new open-access journals, and to help an open-access journal system become economically self-sustaining.
 While the Open Society Institute's commitment and resources are substantial, this initiative is very much in need of other organizations to lend their effort and resources.

 We invite governments, universities, libraries, journal editors, publishers, foundations, learned societies, professional associations, and individual scholars who share our vision to join us in the task of removing the barriers to open access and building a future in which research and education in every part of the world are that much more free to flourish.

-Jurnal Ilmu Sosial Indonesia is peer-reviewed journal on social and political issues, provide readers with a better explanation of social life and welfare, present developments through the publication of articles and research reports.
-IJSPS specializes on social issues, and is intended to communicate original reseachers and current issues on the subject.
+Jurnal Ilmu Sosial Indonesia (JISI) is peer-reviewed journal on social and political issues, provide readers with a better explanation of social life and welfare, present developments through the publication of articles and research reports.
+JISI specializes on social issues, and is intended to communicate original reseachers and current issues on the subject.
 All articles will be reviewed by experts before accepted for publication. each author is solely responsible for the content of published articles